-Connect conference phone to IP PBX
+Connect a Konftel conference phone to IP PBX

 A corporate PBX for IP telephony handles both analogue calls sent over the public switched telephone network (PSTN) and IP calls transmitted over data networks and the Internet.
 Konftel’s conference phones can be connected to this kind of PBX in any of the following ways.